deniskyashif/blog/content/posts/2026-07-25-ddd-domain-events.md

 <img src="/images/posts/2026-07-25-ddd-domain-events/3.svg" style="margin-top: 20px; margin-bottom: 15px" alt="Integration event across bounded contexts" />

 `OrderReadyForFulfillment` is an **integration event**: Fulfillment consumes it at the boundary and translates it into its own local command or behavior, such as `PrepareOrder`.
 It does not need to understand Ordering's aggregates or internal event model.
-This translation need not be one-to-one: a context may combine several domain facts and invoke different behaviors for different consumers.
+This translation doesn't need to be one-to-one.
+A context may combine several domain facts and invoke different behaviors for different consumers.

 Bounded contexts are often deployed as separate processes or services, although they do not have to be.
 When they are, integration events are typically delivered asynchronously through messaging infrastructure such as Kafka, RabbitMQ, or Azure Service Bus.
 Unlike the in-process dispatcher shown earlier, this introduces serialization, delivery failures, duplicates, and versioned contracts.
 Reliable publication usually requires a [transactional outbox](https://en.wikipedia.org/wiki/Inbox_and_outbox_pattern) or an equivalent mechanism.